 If you want to read more on Amazon S3 you can check on these related topics Hosting Static Website and Versioning on AWS S3 and How to deploy an Angular App to AWS S3.
 FastGlacier is a freeware Windows Client for Amazon S3 Glacier which allows you to upload files to Amazon Glacier using full bandwidth you can also use it to download files from Amazon Glacier and manage your vault easily.

-Please note that before you can start with setting up of your Amazon S3 Glacier, you must sign up for an AWS account and an admin user.
+Please note that before you can start setting up your Amazon S3 Glacier, you must sign up for an AWS account and be an admin user.
 In this guide, we already created an AWS account with an admin user.
-But if you want to know how to setup an AWS account with IAM you can check this Creating IAM Users, Adding MFA and Policies on AWS
+But if you want to know how to set up an AWS account with IAM you can check this Creating IAM Users, Adding MFA and Policies on AWS

 Now let’s create a vault

-- You can choose to activate the Amazon Simple Notifications Service (SNS) to have notifications sent to you or your application whenever certain S3 Glacier jobs complete.
-For this guide we will not configure notifications for the vault.
+You can choose to activate the Amazon Simple Notifications Service (SNS) to have notifications sent to you or your application whenever certain S3 Glacier jobs are complete.
+For this guide, we will not configure notifications for the vault.
 Select Do not enable notifications.

-- When setting permissions to your IAM user you can either Add user to group, Copy permissions from existing user or Attach existing policies directly.
+When setting permissions to your IAM user you can either Add a user to a group, Copy permissions from an existing user or Attach existing policies directly.
 But in this guide, we will be using the latter with the policy name AmazonGlacierFullAccess

 - When you click on the Upload button you can either select Upload file(s) or Upload Folder to move your files to Amazon Glacier.

 You can also delete your Vault via FastGlacier

 I hope you found this blog post on Setting Up your Amazon S3 Glacier and FastGlacier for Your Online Vault very interesting and helpful.
 In case you have any questions do not hesitate to ask in the comment section.